-You can build customer automation workflow by clicking on the Automation option from the left menu bar.
-An automation can be one or a collection of workflows that you can create to automatically target contacts, using a simple drag and drop workflow designer.
+You can build an automation workflow by clicking on the Automation option from the left menu bar.
+Automation can be one or a collection of workflows that you can create to automatically target contacts, using a simple drag and drop workflow designer.

 To start your automation, you should always begin with a trigger element.
 Click on your preferred trigger from the left panel and drop it onto the grid.
-Double click on the trigger to preview the settings and configure any filters you want to set.
-Ex: start the workflow only if the person’s position at the company is CMO.
-This would look like this:
+Double click on the trigger to preview the settings and configure any filters you want to set:

 The last step would be connecting the Trigger to the Action.
 To do that, click on the trigger element, press on the black arrow head and drag it to the Action that should execute next.